 4.1 Work integrated learning (WIL) is an umbrella term for a range of approaches and strategies that integrate theory with the practice of work within a purposefully designed curriculum (as provided in The WIL Report by Carol-Joy Patrick et al 2009).

 4.2 Within this definition the University recognises three categories of work integrated learning:

-Workplace and industry PLACEMENT – immerses a student in a workplace related to their discipline or career goals.
-Ideally, placement combines both class-based learning and structured and supported workplace activity with opportunities to reflect on learning and seek timely feedback on performance.
-Examples include: Internships, work placements, practicums, clinical placements, work shadowing, supervised professional experience, co-operative education, cadetship, traineeship or service learning.
+Workplace and industry PLACEMENT – students are immersed in a workplace related to their program, discipline or career goals.
+WIL PLACEMENT must apply class-based learning to structured and supported workplace-based activities* and provide opportunities for students to reflect on their learning and be provided with timely feedback on their performance.
+Examples include: Internships, placements, practicums, clinical placements, work shadowing, or supervised professional experience.

 5. Purposes of work integrated learning